mgob/netbox-proxbox/README.md

             'domain': 'localhost',     # Ensure localhost is added to ALLOWED_HOSTS 'http_port': 8001,     # Gunicorn port.
             'token': '0dd7cddfaee3b38bbffbd2937d44c4a03f9c9d38',
-            'ssl': False,	# There is no support to SSL on Netbox yet, so let it always False.
             'settings': {
                 'virtualmachine_role_id' : 0,
                 'node_role_id' : 0,